hazelcast/hazelcast-reference-manual/src/RESTforClusterManagement.md

 **Changing the cluster version:**

-To upgrade cluster version, after having upgraded all your cluster's members to a new minor version, use the following `curl` command:
+To upgrade the cluster version, after having upgraded all members of your cluster to a new minor version, use the following `curl` command:

 ```
 $ curl --data "${GROUPNAME}&${PASSWORD}&${CLUSTER_VERSION}" http://127.0.0.1:${PORT}/hazelcast/rest/management/cluster/version